JMaggie/CX4640-Final-Project/README.md

 ## Time Stepping Methods

 Time-stepping methods, also known as time integration methods or time-marching methods, are numerical techniques used to solve ordinary differential equations (ODEs) or partial differential equations (PDEs) that model dynamic systems evolving over time.
 These methods discretize the time domain into a sequence of time steps, updating the solution at each time step based on the information from the previous steps.
+Some of these methods include Euler's Method, Runge-Kutta Methods, Symplectic Methods, Leap-Frog Method, and Crank-Nicolson Method

 ## Explicit vs Implicit
 Explicity and Implicit methods are the most common